zjwu0522/Awesome-LLM-Agent/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 Welcome to our comprehensive collection on LLM-based agents, with an emphasis on **reasoning, memory, action, and related applications**.
 Dive into a diverse array of academic papers, benchmarks, and open-source projects that explore the depths of LLM capabilities.
 This repo is actively maintained and frequently updated 🧑‍💻.
-Stay tuned for the latest advancements in the field🚀!
+Stay tuned for the latest advancements in the field 🚀!

 ## Table of Contents